glams-lean-2024/glams-lean-2024.github.io/docs/index.markdown

 - **Credit**:

    For PhD students taking this course for credit[^2], you will need to complete a (group) project.
-When the time comes (around week 5), there will be a "projects" page here with more information.
+See the project page [here](/projects) for more information.
    But please speak to us <mark>before</mark> beginning your project, to discuss <mark>feasibility</mark> and <mark>credit-worthiness</mark>.

 ---